-In the latest Global Peace Index, published by the Institute for Economics and Peace, Portugal ranks on the Top 3 Peaceful Countries in the World.
-In this index, Portugal ranks above Switzerland, Canada and Switzerland.
+In the latest Global Peace Index, published by the Institute for Economics and Peace, Portugal ranks in the Top 5 Peaceful Countries.
+In this index, Portugal ranks above Switzerland, Canada and Norway.

-International Living ranks Portugal in the Top 10 Best Countries to Retire in the world and Investopedia ranks it 2nd best country to retire in Europe.
+International Living and Investopedia rank Portugal in the Top 10 Best Countries to Retire globally, and Investopedia rates it 2nd best country to retire in Europe.
 Unlike Spain, Portugal has never suffered any terrorist attack to date.

 |Main Geographical Areas||Crime Rate (‰)|

-If you are looking for the city with the best quality of life, and where you can enjoy a cosmopolitan and yet calm island life, then Funchal is the place to be.
+If you are looking for the city with the best quality of life and where you can enjoy cosmopolitan and yet calm island life, then Funchal is the place to be.
 The Portuguese consumer association has ranked Funchal as the second-best city to live in Portugal.

-Despite its proximity to Morocco, the island’s nearest continental neighbor, Madeira’s climate is humid (around 75% humidity year-round), thanks to its UNESCO World Heritage-protected, prehistoric Laurissilva Forest, which covers 20% of the island’s 741 square kms.
-This forest has more than 1,600 kms of irrigation channels accompanied by footpaths that once connected the entire island’s countryside.
+Despite its proximity to Morocco, the island’s nearest continental neighbour, Madeira’s climate is humid (around 75% humidity year-round), thanks to its UNESCO World Heritage-protected, prehistoric Laurissilva Forest, which covers 20% of the island’s 741 square km.
+This forest has more than 1,600 km of irrigation channels accompanied by footpaths that once connected the entire island’s countryside.

 With a population of 111,892, Funchal is Madeira’s only major city.
-Home to almost 42% of the four-island archipelago’s population, it’s the economic, cultural, and political center of the islands.
+Home to almost 42% of the four-island archipelago’s population, it’s the islands’ economic, cultural, and political centre.
 Madeira’s other notable cities—Machico, Câmara de Lobos, Santa Cruz, and Santana—have fewer than 50,000 residents.